People get personal

 Eligibility Restrictions & Offer Terms:

-Sanofi US Copay Program: This offer is not valid for prescriptions covered by or submitted for reimbursement under Medicare, Medicaid, VA, DOD, TRICARE, or similar federal or state programs including any state pharmaceutical assistance program.
+Sanofi Insulins Co-pay Savings Program: This savings program is not insurance.
+For a complete list of participating brands, products, and National Drug Codes (NDCs) Click Here.
+This offer is not valid for prescriptions covered by or submitted for reimbursement, in whole or in part, under Medicare, Medicaid, VA, DOD, TRICARE, similar federal or state programs, including any state pharmaceutical programs.
 If you have an Affordable Care (Health Care Exchange) plan, you may still be qualified to receive and use this savings card.
-Please note: The Federal Employees Health Benefits (FEHB) Program is not a federal or state government healthcare program for purposes of the savings program.
+Please note: the Federal Employees Health Benefits (FEHB) Program is not a federal or state government health care program for purposes of the savings program.
 Void where prohibited by law.
+There are other relevant costs associated with overall treatment.
+Sanofi reserves the right to rescind, revoke, terminate, or amend this offer, eligibility, and terms of use at any time without notice.
+Upon registration, patients will receive all program details.
+For questions regarding your eligibility or benefits, or if you wish to discontinue your participation, call the Sanofi Insulins Co-pay Savings Program at (866) 255-8661 (8:00 am-8:00 pm EST, Monday-Friday).

 Important Safety Information